 1. Turn the ignition switch to the "LOCK" position and turn off all electrical accessories.

+2. Remove the cover.

-- 2. Open the coin tray and pull it horizontally to remove it. - 3.
-Determine which fuse may be blown.
-The back side of the coin tray and the "Fuse and circuits" section in chapter 12 in this manual show the circuit for each fuse.
+3. Determine which fuse may be blown.
+The back side of each fuse box cover and the "Fuse and circuits" section in chapter 12 in this manual show the circuit for each fuse.